-Find all your digital and paper notes, check the calendar, and look in the mailbox – make sure to go through all places where you sometimes leave tasks for the future self.
+Find all your digital and paper notes, check the digital calendar planner, and look in the mailbox – make sure to go through all places where you sometimes leave tasks for the future self.

 It’s important to find them all and put them in a single master list where you will be able to see your entire workload.
 We recommend having both personal and work tasks on the list for best results.
 The two different aspects of our lives are very interconnected and co-dependent, so if you want to maximize the benefits of the exercise, separating the two worlds will be an obstacle.

 Pro tip 1: Take a brief look at your master list – are there any to-dos that you already see that can be crossed off?
 Something that’s not that relevant anymore, or a task that’s associated with something that you are no longer interested in but was afraid to admit to yourself.
 Maybe some of them can be delegated?
 Especially if they’ve been pushed back a few times already.

 Pro tip 2: Utilize project management tools that will automate and simplify the process for you.
-Bordio, for example, allows you to have an active to-do list but also a waiting list for tasks without a specific due date or the tasks that can be pushed back without creating any risks or damage.
+Bordio’s free week planner, for example, allows you to have an active to-do list but also a waiting list for tasks without a specific due date or the tasks that can be pushed back without creating any risks or damage.
 Simple virtual planner by bordio is very handy for such sorting.
 The waiting list is conveniently placed to the right of your main schedule or to-do list, so you can always add or move items back and forth as you look through your weekly tasks.